sass/sass/proposal/custom-url-resolution.md

 This will not directly introduce any breaking changes as this new feature will be opt-in.

 However tools like Parcel and WebPack will probably want to use this and in turn cause a breaking change as users are currently relying on the broken url logic of sass.
-However I strongly believe the impact of this will be very minor as in case a file does not exist the urlRewrite plugin can choose to just ignore this url reference.
+However I strongly believe the impact of this will be very minor as in case a file does not exist the urlRewrite plugin can choose to ignore this url reference.